There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 Lunges are an exercise with many variations.
 To get a lot of glute engagement you likely want to go for walking lunges.
 These allow your glutes to go through a larger range of motion compared to the in-place variation.

 For this, you need a flat surface with enough room to do a few repetitions.
-Once you have that, to do two walking lunges take the following steps:
+Once you have that, take the following steps to do two walking lunges:

-- Stand up straight with your feet at about shoulder width apart or wider for better balance.
+- Stand up straight with your feet about shoulder-width apart or slightly wider if you struggle with balance.

 - Take a big step forward so you can achieve the desired knee angles in the next step.
 Your back foot only touches the ground with its front part.